realmag777/selectron23/README.md

 # selectron23
-Selectron23 - pure JS drop-down <select> with API and images and description text.
+Selectron23 - pure JS drop-down with API and images and description text.
 Its can create drop-down in usual div container, and also wrap tag select.
 Demo on: [codepen.io](https://codepen.io/rostislav-sofronov/pen/NWbeoYy)

 Example: